 Overview of Space Qualifications

 The facilities and technicians that work on space-grade components must also meet quality and training standards.
-For instance, facilities that produce space-grade components for the US government must meet specific quality standards like AS9100.
+For instance, facilities that produce space-grade components for the US government must meet AS9100 quality standards.
 Technicians working on space-grade components assembly often require training to the IPC J-STD-001 standard for soldering and electrical assembly for space, and IPC-610 Class 3 for soldering electronic assemblies.

 The Difference Between Class H and K Certification (MIL-PRF-38534)